Click on the images to enlarge them!

 My plan was to work the barbules (the hairy branches) of the feather with DMC Coloris floss in Stem Stitch, hence I had to find three matching colours for the eye of the feather.
 To this end, I sketched six various colour combinations with pastel sticks onto a piece of paper.
 I went for the "Rastafari look": red, yellow and green.

-I was initially of the mind that the innermost oval of the eye should be done in red Satin Stitch, that's why I outlined it in Split Stitch - until I realized that satin stitch would result in too long threads, which might become loose while using the bookmark.
+I was initially of the mind that the innermost oval of the eye should be done in red Satin Stitch, that's why I outlined it in Split Stitch - until I realised that satin stitch would result in too long threads, which might become loose while using the bookmark.
 Snap decision: Long-and-Short-Stitch.
 In this case it was a bit unfortunate that I had already split-stitched an outline all around, but I thought it would go off all right, anyway, and I was right.

 Around the innermost oval, I worked the middle one in medium green in Split Stitch filling - a spontaneous idea and a very good one at that, because the outermost oval was supposed to be worked in a yellow Chain Stitch, and so the eye would show a nice structure, increasing in size from inside out.
 To add a little depth, I worked the innermost row of split stitches in the green oval, adjacent to the red oval, in a darker green.